VibeFlow-AI/Team-13/docs/test-accounts.md

 ## Quick Login Feature

-The application provides a quick login feature for development and testing purposes, allowing easy access with pre-configured mentor and mentee accounts.
+The application provides a quick login feature for development and testing purposes, allowing instant access with pre-configured mentor and mentee accounts.

 ### Available Test Accounts